 - clarity of progression and support for achieving dance goals

-Q. How do Raqs Caravan companies differ from Raquettes companies?
+Q. How do Raqs Caravan companies differ from Raqqesat companies?

 A: Raqs Caravan company members are the Intermediate / Advanced dancers within the studio and have an expansive repertoire, including props.
 As such, Raqs Caravan companies (East, West)featured companies at Sahara Dance productions.
 Members of these companies are leaders within the Sahara Dance community and are our belly dance ambassadors outside the studio.

 Raqs Caravan companies develop an extensive repertoire of two to three choreographies each semester, with weekly weekend rehearsals.
 Membership for Raqs Caravan companies is by invitation from company directors.
-Students are often selected from within Raquettes Repertoire, Raquettes Naima, and Raquettes Shimmypop companies.
+Students are often selected from within Raqqesat Repertoire, Raqqesat Naima, and Raqqesat Shimmypop companies.

 Q: Which company should I join?

 A: In order to build a strong foundation, we suggest asking your teacher for placement recommendations and following the prerequisites for each company.
 Performing at a level that is below your current technique level will help you to build a strong dance foundation.
 Sometimes students are excited to jump into the most challenging company, however it is often better to master movements within your range before moving on.